AP Studio Art - 2-D Design

 Basic Course Structure:

-Beginning Monday August 27, 2018, I will assign short projects that will introduce the basic elements of design, art and composition.
-These initial projects will prepare the students to complete the 12 pieces for the Breadth portfolio.
+Beginning Monday, August 26, 2019, I will assign short projects that will introduce the basic elements of design, art, and composition.

 Once the Portfolio pieces begin, students will have one major piece due each week.